rikardbq/serf/README.md

 ```

 **[ modify - user - access ]**
-- This command is used to link the user to a db together with an access right
+- This command is used to link the user to a db, together with an access right
 - Access rights are integers from 1-3:
     - Where 1 = READ, 2 = WRITE, 3 = READ+WRITE